buddysystems/CookieJar/README.md

 npm install
 ```

-Once that is complete, you may build the project with `npm run build`.
-This will build the project to the `dist/` directory.

 To load the extension in a chromium-based browser, [load the unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked) through the extension page.
-Make sure to load the `dist/` directory, not the project (`CookieJar`) directory.

-## Developing the project

-If you want to develop the project locally and automatically update the build every time you save a change, run `npm run start`.
-This will essentially build to the `dist/` directory every time a save to the source code is saved.
-Type `Ctrl+C` to stop the auto-build process.

-You can also run `npm run build` manually instead when you want to apply changes.

 ## Testing the project